Surrey Innovation Awards

 - Innovation requires collaboration across a wide range of constituencies, including corporate leaders, start-up entrepreneurs, university leaders, faculty members, and students, investors, and public officials.

-- Large Business Innovation Award
+- Excellence in Innovation Award

 Based on a possible maximum score of 100, each category will be awarded a maximum of 20 points: